jundalisay/superb/content/en/social/economics/principles/part-1/chapter-01b.md

 > *The actual exit of existence is called samadhi, but that's another story.

 By following one's path and purpose in life, then humans can better understand how their dualistic world works.
-So, by replacing utility with self-purpose, Pantrynomics not only can help people generate and distribute value among each other, but also increase their chances of understanding the reason for their existence so that they can exist in harmony with everything else that exists.
+So, by replacing utility with self-purpose, Superphysics not only can help people generate and distribute value among each other, but also increase their chances of understanding the reason for their existence so that they can exist in harmony with everything else that exists.

 A key characteristic of a pantrynomic implementation or a *pantrynomy* therefore is that it gives lower stress in exchange and acquisition of goods or services than that in economic, capitalist, or communist systems.

-The Principles of Pantrynomics* makes its way into the other sciences The use of the Tao as the center of the sciences makes it useful in solving the problems in those sciences.
+The Principles of Superphysics* makes its way into the other sciences The use of the Tao as the center of the sciences makes it useful in solving the problems in those sciences.

 > *This is neatly packaged into the Four Laws of Value